 - • Telehealth and telemedicine support for the individuals in rural areas enables a larger percentage of the population to benefit from innovative healthcare techniques and information.

-- • Virtual dentist visits are another application of telemedical services that can help bring healthcare to a wider audience.
+- • Virtual dentist visits are another application of telemedical that can help bring healthcare to a wider audience.

 What is Telecare?